What Is a Life Insurance Trust and Do You Need One?

 The primary reason to create an ILIT is estate tax avoidance.
 If your total estate — including your life insurance death benefit — exceeds the federal estate tax exemption, an ILIT can remove the life insurance proceeds from your estate.
 Florida has no state estate tax, but the federal estate tax applies at rates up to 40 percent on amounts above the exemption.

-Even if your estate is below the current exemption, an ILIT might make sense if you expect your estate to grow significantly, if Congress reduces the estate tax exemption in the future, or if you want to protect the life insurance proceeds from creditors or divorce claims against your beneficiaries.
+Even if your estate is below the current exemption, an ILIT might make sense if you expect your estate to grow significantly, if the policy death benefit itself could push the estate over the threshold, or if you want to protect the life insurance proceeds from creditors or divorce claims against your beneficiaries.

 Important Rules and Limitations